cnzf1/kubectl-debug/docs/design/centralized-auth-and-proxy.md

 * Proxy the terminal connection.
 * Coordinate cleanups.

-If we configure the `server` to create debug launching pod in target host on demand, then this is agent-less mode.
-Agent-less mode will leads to longer debug preparation time obviously.
+If we configure the `server` to create debug launching pod in target host on demand, then this is debugger-less mode.
+Debugger-less mode will leads to longer debug preparation time obviously.

 There's still a security issue about the debug launching pod, because it has the privilege to operate the local containers directly, which is really a super user power.